abdelah202/Robonexus/README.md

 # RoboNexus - Conception de Robots | Données Temps Réel

-RoboNexus is a responsive website dedicated to the sale and custom design of robots.
+RoboNexus is a website dedicated to the sale and custom design of robots, and also the display of real time data of the sold robots.
 This project combines modern web technologies and design principles to create an engaging and functional online presence for RoboNexus.

 ## Team Members